 And then we went to Pakistan soon after when India and Pakistan were fighting and when they calmed down.
 So we were quite lucky.
 Then we moved here to England and came back to Japan when I was seven.

-Getting into photography
+Getting Into photography

-You studied media literacy at Sacred Heart University in Tokyo, and I wonder what that course encompassed, and and if that's where your photography began, or whether you were doing photography before you went to university.
+You studied media literacy at Sacred Heart University in Tokyo, and I wonder what that course encompassed, and if that's where your photography began, or whether you were doing photography before you went to university.

 I began photography actually after University, but I think I had a little bit of seeds of getting interested in photography while I was growing up, because my grandfather was into photography.
 Then I did go to study media literacy and got interested in journalism.
 I loved art all the time, so that was the seeds I guess.